 Our daughters, on the other hand, are like windows into our past as much as we are windows into their future.
 We can relate to them on a level that we can’t with our sons because we’ve experienced everything that they’re going through.
 Moms know what it’s like to hear things like, “girls can’t do that,” to be the first (or last) to go through puberty in our class, to fall in love and have our hearts broken for the first time, to obsess over finding the perfect prom dress.

-We understand each other like no one else can
+We understand each other as no one else can

 In other words, we understand each other on a deep, cellular level in a way that we can never understand our sons.
 Sometimes, that can lead to some interesting situations!
 Let’s be honest, moms and daughters definitely clash more than moms and sons.
 When two people are so completely alike, clashes are bound to happen.